gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

   automatically extracted by the Grid Platform before they are attached to a Run or Session
 - From a public S3 Bucket using the syntax `s3://bucket-name/path/`
-- (BYOC-users only) From a private S3 bucket using the syntax `s3://bucket-name/path/`

 ## Uploading Files from a Computer